NETWAYS/foreman-training/plugins/08_openscap.md

 OpenSCAP is the Open Source implementation of Security Content Automation Protocol which combines different pre-existing security standards like CVE, CCE, CPE, CVSS, XCCDF, OVAL, OCIL, AI, ARF, CCSS and TMSAD.
-All these informations are combined in datastream files which can contain different profiles a system can be validated against.
+All this information is combined in datastream files which can contain different profiles a system can be validated against.
 To get a compliant system a guide can be created or a compliance report including some remediation scripts.
-The required files can be created by hand but are in XML so best practice is to use a tool like the Workbench to tailor the existing files like of the one provided by the OpenSCAP project or the "National Institute of Standards and Technology" (NIST).
+The required files can be created by hand but are in XML, so best practice is to use a tool like the Workbench to tailor the existing files like the ones provided by the OpenSCAP project or the "National Institute of Standards and Technology" (NIST).

 Not used by Foreman for now is the Anaconda Plugin OpenSCAP which can also add security compliance